PradnyaBahadure/NodeJSReact_JavaPlaywright_Project/README.md

 GitHub Actions is set up to run tests on each push.

 JaCoCo generates coverage report in target/site/jacoco/index.html.
+If report not generated, run "mvn jacoco:report" in terminal, so it will generate report.

 🛠️ Future Enhancements
 Data-Driven Testing: Add support for parameterization using Excel or CSV files to drive multiple test scenarios dynamically.